 Every time the diaphragm goes up and down the area that tears is bent, straightened and stretched.
 Eventually the molecules rip apart at a place in the material where they are overworked.

-I couldn’t get a replacement diaphragm from Wickes but I did get one from B&Q, and here it is held in its operating attitude with the little red Restricting Pin pulled down by gravity.
-(Other suppliers are Screwfix or Kingsway Plumbing.)
+Here is the diaphragm held in its operating attitude with the little red Restricting Pin pulled down by gravity.
 It doesn’t drop out of the hole because the other end of the pin is squashed flat making it too wide to pass through the hole.
-Make sure the pin can move up and down with ease under gravity while submerged:
+Make sure the pin can move up and down freely under gravity while submerged:

 The diaphragm is flexible so that the section which shuts off the main flow of water, when filling the cistern, can go up and down relative to the area which seals against the inside of the Silent Fill Valve Tube.